FilipRy/versu/backend/README.md

 $ docker build . -t versu_backend
 ```
 ### Configuration
 Use the EXAMPLE-application-\*.properties when configuring the application (* stands for profile).
 You should override the `google.apikey` property to set an api key used to access Google Geolocation API.
-Furthermore, you should add your `firebase.api_key` and `firebase.sender_id` to use Firebase Cloud Messaging.
+Furthermore, you should provide `firebase.api_key` and `firebase.sender_id` of your Firebase project (created in Firebase Console) to use Firebase Cloud Messaging.
 If you run the application in 'local' or 'test' profile you have to provide an url path to a running instance of a MySQL database.
 You can run the instance in docker container by executing the `start-db-docker.sh` script in `/database`.
 If you run the application in 'docker' profile the database instance is started automatically by `docker-compose`.
 See Running for further information.

 P.S Don't forget to remove the EXAMPLE- prefix before running the app!